ONS-Innovation/keh-tech-radar/mkdocs/docs/testing/index.md

 # Testing Documentation

-The Digital Landscape application uses Python with pytest for backend testing.
-Frontend testing is not yet implemented.
+## Overview

+The Digital Landscape application includes a comprehensive testing framework to ensure API endpoints function correctly and reliably.
+The testing suite focuses primarily on backend API validation, verifying that data is correctly retrieved, filtered, and processed according to specifications.

 ## Testing Architecture